PX4/PX4-user_guide/en/sensor/leddar_one.md

 leddar_one start -d /dev/serial_port
 ```

-In the above command you will have to replace the last argument with the serial port you have connected the hardware to.
-Make sure that there is no MAVLink stream in the serial port choosen, if there is one find the parameter to disable it.
+In the above command you will have to replace the last argument with the id of the serial port used to connect the hardware.
+Make sure that there is no MAVLink stream in the selected serial port (if there is find the parameter to disable it).

+For more information see: [System Startup > Customizing the System Startup](https://dev.px4.io/en/advanced/system_startup.html#customizing-the-system-startup) (PX4 Development Guide).

 ## Hardware Setup

-You can connect to any free serial port, but you will need to [start the driver](#start_driver) on this port (as above).
+You can connect to any free serial port (e.g. TELEM2), but you will need to [start the driver](#start_driver) on this port (as above).
 Just build a cable following your board pinout and [LeddarOne pinout](https://leddartech.com/app/uploads/dlm_uploads/2017/05/Spec-Sheets-LeddarOne-27octobre2017-web.pdf) you only will need to connect 5V, TX, RX and GND pins.